osmandapp/web/main/docs/user/map/routes.md

 ## Overview

-OsmAnd has many powerful features to display various routes on the map.
-Routes could be built as part of Navigation, created via Plan Route, imported as GPX tracks, recorded via Trip Recording plugin or browsed and selected from OpenStreetMap data.
+OsmAnd has many powerful features for displaying different [routes](#type-of-routes) on the map.
+Routes can be built as part of navigation, created with [Plan Route](#plan-a-route), imported as [GPX tracks](#save-as-a-track), recorded with the [Trip Recording plugin](../plugins/trip-recording.md) or viewed and selected from OpenStreetMap data.

 ## Route Settings